luisvinicius167/mockstate/README.md

 * Bower: ``` bower install riotux ```

 ### Stores:
 The Stores are a riot.observable().
-Stores can listen and trigger methods for other Stores and Components.
-The method will applied for the Store that you passing in argument like 'storeName'.
-If you have two methods with the same name, the method that will be call is the method to the store that have the same name that you passed in arguments.
+Stores can talk with other Stores and Views.
+The event will applied for the Store that you passing in argument like 'storeName'.
+If you have two methods with the same name, don't worry, the method that will be call is the method to the store that have the same name that you passed in arguments.

 Stores Data-Flow example:
 ```javascript